Oswald Bruce Cooper: Personal life

 Tall, lanky, and homespun, Cooper was a shy man, avoiding social situations and even unnecessary business contacts.
-Those close to him called him "Oz," to everyone else, he was "Mister Cooper."
+Those close to him called him "Oz"; to everyone else, he was "Mister Cooper."
 In 1920, he married his second cousin, Mary Lou Foster.
 They had no children.
 For the last year-and-a-half of his life, Cooper was ill with cancer, dying in Chicago of the disease in 1940.
+He was buried at Rosehill Cemetery.

 A festschrift anthologizing his work was published in 1949.